0x676e67/fs/README.md

 ArkoseLabs funcaptcha challenge solver server

 - If you are willing to provide more types of images to help me train the model, please contact me: <gngppz@gmail.com>
+- Please provide the corresponding array index answer for the image dataset

 ### Supported challenges